khoonster/wetakeparts/README.md

     $ meteor --port $IP:$PORT

-Happy coding!
-The Cloud9 IDE team

-## Support & Documentation

 Meteor documentation can be found at http://docs.meteor.com/